 - rippling surface: arthritis

-5. What Your Eyes Say of Your Health
+5. Can Your Eyes Tell Your Health Problems?

 Eyes and the eye area can tell a lot about your health.
 Below are telltale signs that might mean health problems:

-- If you see lumpy yellowish patches on your eyelid, it could be an indication of high cholesterol
+- If you see lumpy yellowish patches on your eyelid, it can be an indication of high cholesterol

-- Part of your eye that is white is slowly turning yellowish: symptom of jaundice
+- The white part of your eye is turning yellowish: symptom of jaundice

-- Brown spot on the eyelid could be a form of skin cancer
+- Brown spot on the eyelid can be a form of skin cancer

-- Eyes that appear to bulge could be an indication of an overactive thyroid.
+- Eyes that appear to bulge can be an indication of an overactive thyroid.

 6. How Good Is Your Skin?

-We tend to spend time and money taking care of our face.
-We put on moisturizer and sunblock but failed to observe the skin color, for signs of any health issues.
-Check the following if you have these:
+We spend time and money to take care of our face.
+We put on moisturizer and sunblock but failed to observe the skin color for signs of any health issues.
+Check if you have the followings:

 - Yellowish skin: signs of an underactive thyroid

-- A velvety patch near the neck or armpit could be an indication of diabetes.
+- A velvety patch near the neck or armpit can be an indication of diabetes.

-- If your hand or feet have a brown discoloration, could be an early sign of kidney problem
+- If your hand or feet have a brown discoloration, can be an early sign of kidney problem

 7. How Good Is Your Sense of Smell, another Telltale Sign

-If you have problems with your sense of smell for items such as cinnamon, banana or even lemon, you are more likely to get Parkinson's disease (based on study by Annals of Neurology)
+If you have problems with your sense of smell for things like cinnamon, banana or even lemon, you are more likely to get Parkinson's disease (based on study by Annals of Neurology)

-8. Are You Healthy?
-Check Your Tongue Color & Texture
+8. How to Know if You Are Healthy From Your Tongue Color And Texture

 - A thin white coating on your tongue is normal and healthy.
-However, a heavy coating could be fungus infection or over dosage of antibiotic or using too much of your favorite mouthwash
+But a heavy coating can be fungus infection or overdose of antibiotic or using too much mouthwash

-- Pale color could be due to lack of hemoglobin
+- Pale color can be lack of hemoglobin

-- Bright red could be a lack of iron and vitamin B
+- Bright red can be lack of iron and vitamin B

-- Purple could either be high cholesterol or chronic bronchitis
+- Purple can either be high cholesterol or chronic bronchitis

-- If the texture shows raised red spots, it could be from drinking hot beverages, or lack of vitamin C
+- If the texture shows raised red spots, it can be from drinking hot beverages, or lack of vitamin C

-- If you have a dry tongue, it could be due to stress.
+- If you have a dry tongue, it can be due to stress.

-If your resting heart rate is higher than 80 bpm, then you should start doing your cardio workout such as jogging, rope skipping, cycling, dancing, etc. to make your heart stronger.
+If your resting heart rate is higher than 80 bpm, you should start a cardio workout like jogging, rope skipping, cycling, dancing, etc. to make your heart stronger.

 Heart Rate Back to Normal

-In addition, you should also test your body-fat percentage.
-For male under 40, you should be between 8-19%.
-If you are above 40, then it should be in the range of 11-22%.
+You should also test your body-fat percentage.
+For male under 40, it should be between 8-19%.
+If you are above 40, then it will be in the range of 11-22%.

 If you are below these ranges, then you are under-fat, and if above the range, you are overweight.